RM (musician): 2014–2016: First solo collaborations, RM and Problematic Men

 On March 17, 2015, RM released his first solo mixtape, RM, which ranked 48th on Spin's "50 Best Hip Hop Albums of 2015".
 The mixtape addressed a variety of topics, such as RM's past on the track "Voice" and the idea that "you're you and I'm me" in the track "Do You".
 When discussing the track "God Rap", RM described himself as an atheist, believing that only he could determine his fate.
 The production process for the mixtape lasted around four or five months, with RM working on it in between BTS' activities.
 The following year, RM recalled that he had largely written about the negative emotions he had been carrying, such as anger and rage, but stated that the songs are not "100% under [his] sovereignty" and that he felt many parts of the mixtape were "immature".
 He also added that he hoped his next mixtape to be something he worked on by himself.
 Following RM's release, he featured along with Kwon Jin-ah on Primary's "U" that April.
+In May, he collaborated on Yankie's ProMeTheUs alongside Dok2, Juvie Train, Illson, Topbob and Don Mills.
 In August, RM collaborated with Marvel for Fantastic Four's soundtrack in Korea, releasing the digital single, "Fantastic" featuring Mandy Ventrice through Melon, Genie, Naver Music and other music platforms.
+In September, he headlined hip-hop concert All Force One 2015 - Hot & Cool alongside Korean veteran rappers Paloalto and Verbal Jint.
 In August 2016, vocal duo Homme released a single titled "Dilemma", which was co-produced by RM and Bang Si-hyuk.